 Uses basic tools (like a wall chart) without advanced testing equipment

 These screenings are often done at schools, health fairs, or during routine physicals, not by eye care professionals.
-Even when performed by a physician, their training and tools are limited compared to what is available at an optometry clinic.
+They have limitations in training and tools compared to what is available at an optometry or ophthalmology clinic

 External Eye Exam

-We examine the whites of your eyes, iris, pupils, eyelids, and lashes.
-This helps us detect dry eyes, allergies, and even microscopic mites that can live on eyelashes.
+We examine the whites of your eyes, cornea, iris, eyelids, pupils, and lashes.
+This helps us detect dry eyes, allergies, certain autoimmune conditions, cholesterol levels, and even microscopic mites that can live on eyelashes.
+When pupillary testing is abnormal, it can also signal possible neurologic problems.

 Internal Eye Exam

-We evaluate the lens, retina, and optic nerve looking for early signs of serious conditions like cataracts, glaucoma, macular degeneration, diabetes, and more.
+We evaluate the lens,vitreous, retina, and optic nerve looking for early signs of serious conditions like cataracts, glaucoma, macular degeneration, diabetes, hypertension, certain cancers, an impending stroke, and more.
+We offer dilated eye exams for a more comprehensive internal eye exam.
+If dilation is not desired, we also offer retinal imaging with our Eyer handheld camera.

 Visual Function Testing

-We test your depth perception, color vision, peripheral vision, eye focusing, eye teaming, and eye movement.
-These tests help uncover issues causing eye strain, blurry vision, or headaches and may even spot signs that point to neurological issues, prompting timely referrals when needed.
+We test your peripheral vision, eye focusing, eye teaming, and eye movement.
+For pediatric patients, it’s also critical that we test depth perception and color vision.
+These tests help uncover issues causing eye strain, blurry vision, poor reading skills, or headaches and may even spot signs that point to neurological issues, prompting timely referrals when needed.

 Glaucoma Testing